-The College of Education (COE) scholarships are made possible by the generous support of our COE alumni and friends.
+The College of Education scholarships are made possible by the generous support of our alumni and friends.
 Undergraduate scholarship recipients are selected on many factors including, academic achievement and success, commitment to the teaching profession, leadership, community service and extracurricular activities.

 Purdue University awards most of its merit scholarships to qualified incoming students based on academic information provided with admission applications that are complete by November 1.
 A complete admissions application includes all required material including ACT or SAT test score, high school transcript, and application fee.

 The College of Education awards most of its merit scholarships to qualified incoming first year students based on academic information provided with admission applications that are complete by November 1.
 All admitted first year students who meet this deadline will automatically be considered for scholarships (no additional action necessary).
 The Purdue Supplemental Scholarship Application is not required.

 If you receive a Purdue merit scholarship, you may be invited to participate in the College of Education’s Alfred DeVito Scholars Program, a first-year seminar class that includes the opportunity to research with a professor during the second semester of your freshman year.

 The Jack Kent Cooke Foundation, a long time partner with the College of Education’s Gifted Education Research and Resource Institute, also offers a number of resources for students in need of financial assistance.
 Learn more at the JKC Foundation.

 The College of Education awards a limited number of merit scholarships to continuing students.
 To be considered for these scholarships, continuing students need to fill out the FASFA and submit it to the Department of Financial Aid at Purdue.
 ScholarshipUniverse in DFA will notify the college of all qualified students.
 The Continuing Student Awards will be awarded by June 1 for the following academic year.
 For more information visit https://purdue.scholarshipuniverse.com.